 “If you want to be in an engaging setting where you have the ability to always learn something new, this [program] might be for you,” he says.
 “Working in a dynamic environment fuels your mind and always keeps you going.”

-Part of what makes that environment so dynamic is the diversity among students, faculty, and staff.
+Part of what makes a good workplace environment so dynamic is the diversity among students, faculty, and staff.

 “Higher education offers an intellectually stimulating environment that respects intellectual curiosity and cultivates conversation,” Williams says.